intjelic/python-sfml/doc/source/gettingstarted.rst

 step by step everything you need to know to get started with pysfml2!

 Of course, you need first to have pySFML2 downloaded and installed on your computer.
-To do that, read the download section, it provides all explanations you'll need to install on your favourite platform.
+To do that, read the :doc:`download </download>`  section, it provides all explanations you'll need to install on your favourite platform.
 At worst, you'll need to compile.